DataDog/documentation/content/en/mobile_testing/mobile_tests/steps.md

 {{< img src="mobile_testing/open_deep_link.png" alt="Recording an Open Deep Link step in a mobile test" style="width:60%" >}}

-For more information about additional configuration in test steps, see [Advanced Options for Mobile Test Steps][4].
+For more information about additional configuration in test steps, see [Advanced Options for Mobile App Test Steps][4].

 ## Manage step order